-The United Nations Working Group on the Measurement of Well-being and Sustainability has identified several areas where progress can be made: unpaid household work, the distribution of household income, consumption, saving and wealth, environmental-economic accounting, education and human capital, and health and social conditions.
-The Intersecretariat Working Group on National Accounts (ISWGNA)iv has set out a research programme to support the 2025 revision of the System of National Accounts.
-This research programme includes globalization, digitalization, and well-being and sustainability.
-Other proposals for measuring well-being include material living standards, health, iv https://unstats.un.org/unsd/nationalaccount/iswgna.asp education, personal activities, including work, political voice and governance, social connections and relationships, the environment - both present and future - and economic and physical insecurity.
-The Commission on the Measurement of Economic Performance and Social Progress has suggested decoupling GDP from well-being, and rather focusing on households and the distribution of income, consumption and wealth.
+The United Nations Working Group on the Measurement of Well-being and Sustainability has identified several areas where progress can be made, such as unpaid household work, the distribution of household income, consumption, saving, and wealth, environmental-economic accounting, education and human capital, and health and social conditions.
+Other proposals for measuring well-being include material living standards, health, education, personal activities, including work, political voice and governance, social connections and relationships, the environment, both present and future, and economic and physical insecurity.
+The Commission on the Measurement of Economic Performance and Social Progress has suggested decoupling GDP from well-being and instead focusing on households and the distribution of income, consumption, and wealth.

 This area of focus is under active development and alternative sets of measures have been proposed, such as the measure of economic welfare, the Index of Social Health, the Human Development Index, and the Genuine Progress Index.
 The OECD Better Life Index and the European Commission roadmap GDP and Beyond: Measuring progress in a changing world address similar issues.
-The United Nations Chief Executives Board for Coordination has also proposed criteria for moving beyond GDP in a draft report entitled Valuing what counts - United Nations system-wide contribution on progress beyond Gross Domestic Product (GDP), vin preparation for the 2024 "Summit of the Future".
+The United Nations Chief Executives Board for Coordination has also proposed criteria for moving beyond GDP in a draft report entitled "Valuing What Counts - United Nations System-wide Contribution on Progress Beyond Gross Domestic Product (GDP)", ii in preparation for the 2024 "Summit of the Future".

-- Strengthen countries' capacity to collect disaggregated data, and to utilize analytics, strategic implementation and accountability mechanisms to drive impact on health and well-being, including progress towards the 'healthier population' billion. - Strengthen country data, health privacy laws, health systems and capacity to monitor progress towards the healthier population billion, and health determinants in general. - Address public health data gaps, especially around violence against children and against women, children developmentally on track, mental health climate-sensitive health risks, and water and sanitation. - Promote transversal collaboration, data and knowledge sharing across stakeholders and institutions involved in health promotion. - Develop consensus on comprehensive well-being-based indicator frameworks as the main measure of social, ecological and economic progress.
+- Strengthen countries' capacity to collect disaggregated data, and to utilize analytics, strategic implementation and accountability mechanisms to drive impact on health and well-being, including progress towards the 'healthier population' billion. - Strengthen country data, health privacy laws, health systems and capacity to monitor progress towards the healthier population billion, and health determinants in general. - Address public health data gaps, especially around violence against children and against women, children developmentally on track, mental health climate-sensitive health risks, and water and sanitation. - Promote transversal collaboration, data and knowledge sharing across stakeholders and institutions involved in health promotion.